MoStgt/Udacity-Data-Scientist/Project4/README.md

 algorithm will predict the breed of the dog or the most resembling dog breed for a human.

-## File Descriptions <a name="files"></a>
+### File Descriptions <a name="files"></a>

 Below are main foleders/files for this project:
 1. haarcascades
-    - haarcascade_frontalface_alt.xml:  a pre-trained face detector provided by OpenCV
+    * `haarcascade_frontalface_alt.xml`:  a pre-trained face detector provided by OpenCV
 2. bottleneck_features
-    - DogVGG19Data.npz: pre-computed the bottleneck features for VGG-19
+    * `DogVGG19Data.npz`: pre-computed the bottleneck features for VGG-19
 3. saved_models
-    - weights.best.VGG19.hdf5: saved model weights with best validation loss
+    * `weights.best.VGG19.hdf5`: saved model weights with best validation loss
-4. dog_app.ipynb: a notebook used to build and train the dog breeds classification model
+4. `dog_app.ipynb`: a notebook used to build and train the dog breeds classification model
-5. extract_bottleneck_features.py: functions to compute bottleneck features given a tensor converted from an image
+5. `extract_bottleneck_features.py`: functions to compute bottleneck features given a tensor converted from an image
-6. images: a few images to test the model
+6. images: images to test the model

 ## Results<a name="results"></a>